zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 whether it is willing to invest into the research or not.

-If not, the Company had better concentrate on the development of its flag-ship application and using the data to improve it.
+If not, the Company had better concentrate on the development of its flag-ship application and use the data to improve it.

 If so, the company should assess the proportions of the 'unknown-known' and 'unknown-unknown' research teams.
 Perhaps, applying [Pareto's 80-20 rule](https://en.wikipedia.org/wiki/Pareto_principle)